-This option triggers the Network Camera when the power to the Network Camera is disconnected.
+This option triggers the Network Camera when the power to the Network Camera is disconnected and re-connected.

-Recording notify
+■ Recording notify

-This option allows the Network Camera to trigger when the recording disk is full or when recording starts to rewrite older data.
+This option allows the Network Camera to trigger when the recording disk is full or when recording starts to overwrite older data.